 Tour de France 2023 route, teams and how to watch on TV

-It is the 110th edition of the Tour de France, one of the three grand tours, the others being the Giro d’Italia and Vuelta a España.
+The Tour de France is one of the three grand tours – the others being the Giro d’Italia and Vuelta a España – that form the backbone around which the cycling season is structured.

 This is the biggest and most important bike race in the world, with an estimated 80 per cent of most WorldTour team’s sponsorship income being based around the Tour.